westpoint-neural-networks/final-project-seanmor5/README.md

 Finally, I hope to expand VeGAN to other sports and other types of bets.
 I also plan to create a friendly web interface for serving VeGAN's predictions.

 ## Contributing

+If you find any issues with VeGAN you can open an issue or submit a pull request.
+You can also get in contact with me directly [here](mailto:smoriarity.5@gmail.com).

 ## References and Credit